yongzhongyuan/recipe/README.md

 Get more detials to use the Recipe OpenAPI, please start the Recipe App, then open the API information link: http://localhost:8080/swagger-ui/index.html

+Remind:
+Please change the database root user password before to launch the Recipe App!